danyv87/Cafe/README.md

 pip install -r requirements.txt
 ```

+The application integrates with Google’s Gemini models through the
-Receipt parsing that relies on external AI services requires an API key.
-Define
+`google-generativeai` library.
+Any feature that relies on this service requires
-the `GEMINI_API_KEY` environment variable or provide an encrypted configuration
+an API key.
+Define the `GEMINI_API_KEY` environment variable or provide an
-file before running the application.
-If the key is missing the program will
+encrypted configuration file before running the application.
+If the key is
-raise an informative error.
+missing the program will raise an informative error.

 ## Modules Overview